kmarcie/mkhud/README.md

 Credits
 ---------

-BroeselHUD (feeling and broesel) - Lots of inspiration.
+<b>BroeselHUD (feeling and broesel)</b> - Lots of inspiration.
 I borrowed some elements from the hud as well.
 Specifically the tournament spectator hud.

-ahud (Nokk) - Again, a lot of the stuff I put into my hud was inspired by Nokk's hud.
+<b>ahud (Nokk)</b> - Again, a lot of the stuff I put into my hud was inspired by Nokk's hud.
 An amazing hud.
 He also answered a lot of my questions, and I greatly appreciate the help.

+<b>MaterialHUD (Rawrsor)</b> - Although it's not completely done yet, a lot of the elements in my hud were inspired by his.
+The material dropshadows, etc. I used his .vtf files as well (Shadows and the blurfact).
+He answered the questions I had about hud editing as well. :)

-cbhud (CoBa) - It sucks that he hasn't updated it, but still a great hud.
+<b>cbhud (CoBa)</b> - It sucks that he hasn't updated it, but still a great hud.
 Some elements in my hud were inspired by this hud.

-ToonHUD (Griever) - I borrowed the SourceScheme.res from his hud.
+<b>ToonHUD (Griever)</b> - I borrowed the SourceScheme.res from his hud.
 I hope you are alright with this.
 A very well made hud.
 Again, some elements in my hud were inspired by his.

-ompHUD (omp) - A great HUD.
+<b>ompHUD (omp)</b> - A great HUD.
 I'm sure everyone by now knows what this HUD looks like.
 I borrowed some of the ItemEffectMeters from this hud, and a lot of my elements were inspired by this hud.

-wavesui (extracrspy) - Though I started creating my hud before this hud was posted to TF.TV, I did get some inspiration from him when he posted in the hud mod thread on tf.tv.
+<b>wavesui (extracrspy)</b> - Though I started creating my hud before this hud was posted to TF.TV, I did get some inspiration from him when he posted in the hud mod thread on tf.tv.
 The colour scheme of my hud was not intentionally made to be so close to wavesui, but I had to mention this hud.
 It's so good.

-omnibombulator - For creating huds.tf and posting his gameplay footage on reddit.
+<b>omnibombulator</b> - For creating huds.tf and posting his gameplay footage on reddit.
 If he didn't upload his gameplay onto reddit, I probably would have never found out about the font I'm using in my hud.
 Some of the stuff he has put into his hud are slightly similar, specifically the font and the health/ammo.
 I hope that's okay with him.

-Knuckles - Providing the crosshairs.
+<b>Knuckles</b> - Providing the crosshairs.
 Very well done. :)

-SolarHUD (Stochast1c) - I borrowed the ChatScheme.res / BaseChat.res from this hud.
+<b>SolarHUD (Stochast1c)</b> - I borrowed the ChatScheme.res / BaseChat.res from this hud.
 The class selection in my hud and this hud are a little bit similar, the off classes are separated from the meta classes.
 I first got this idea from SolarHUD.
 A great hud.

-Hudas Iscariote (redd0t, cirlo, b4stian, Quartz) - Extremely well made hud.
+<b>Hudas Iscariote (redd0t, cirlo, b4stian, Quartz)</b> - Extremely well made hud.
 Borrowed the class icon font from this hud.

-yayahud (yttrium) - I really enjoyed using this hud a couple years ago.
+<b>yayahud (yttrium)</b> - I really enjoyed using this hud a couple years ago.
 I liked it a lot, and so I incorporated some of the stuff I saw in this hud into mine.

-PrismHUD (JarateKing) - This hud was really different, and I really liked it.
+<b>PrismHUD (JarateKing)</b> - This hud was really different, and I really liked it.
 Heavily inspired by this hud as well.

-MaterialHUD (Rawrsor) - Although it's not completely done yet, a lot of the elements in my hud were inspired by his.
-The material dropshadows, etc. I used his .vtf files as well (Shadows and the blurfact).
-He answered the questions I had about hud editing as well. :)

-teamfortress.tv HUD mods/HUD Q&A thread - The stuff people have posted in this thread is absolutely amazing.
+<b>teamfortress.tv HUD mods/HUD Q&A thread</b> - The stuff people have posted in this thread is absolutely amazing.
 Some of the stuff posted in that thread inspired me quite a bit.
 I also owe a huge thanks to the people that go on the HUD Q&A thread and answer people's questions about hud editing.
 I had quite a few and most of them were answered the next hour or day.